nick-kanakis/effective-java-in-a-nutshell/README.md

 Generally, if you find yourself writing a method that can’t always return a value and you believe it is important that users of the method consider this possibility every time they call it, then you should probably return an optional.
-Finally, you should rarely use an optional in any other capacity than as a return value.
+Finally, you should rarely use an optional other than a return value.

 ### Item 56: Write doc comments for all exposed API elements